 The Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks, or Madrid Protocol, entered into force in the United States in November 2003.
 Trademark owners can use the Madrid Protocol to protect their trademarks in foreign countries.
 The global reach of the Protocol continually expands and, as of March 2021, there are 108 members covering 124 countries.
 The International Bureau of the World Intellectual Property Organization (WIPO) administers the Madrid Protocol.

-The Madrid Protocol is a filing treaty and not a substantive harmonization treaty.
-It provides a cost-effective and efficient way for trademark holders -- individuals and businesses -- to ensure protection for their marks in multiple countries through the filing of one application with a single office, in one language, with one set of fees, in one currency.
+The Madrid Protocol is a filing or procedural treaty, not a substantive harmonization treaty.
+It was designed to provide a cost-effective, efficient, and centralized way for trademark owners—individuals and businesses—to obtain protection for their marks in multiple countries by filing one international application with the applicant’s office of origin, in one language, with one set of fees, in one currency.
 The office of origin for U.S. nationals is, in most cases, the U.S. Patent and Trademark Office (USPTO).

-An application for international registration has the same effect as a national application for registration of the mark in each of the countries designated by the applicant.
-Once the trademark office in a designated country grants protection, the mark is protected just as if that office had directly received a national application from the owner and registered it.
+An international application for international registration has the same effect as a national application for trademark registration filed directly in each of the designated countries.
+Once the trademark office of a designated country grants protection, the trademark is protected just as if that office had directly received a national application from the owner and registered it.

 A trademark owner may seek protection in additional Madrid Protocol member countries.
 This is done by filing an application for subsequent designation but only after the international application has been filed and international registration issued by WIPO.

 The Madrid Protocol also provides for the management of trademark registrations, such as recording changes in ownership or in the names or addresses of owners, and renewing international registrations, which are valid for 10 years and renewed for 10-year periods.
 The international registration owner may file a single request with WIPO and make a single payment.
 WIPO in turn transmits that information to the designated countries.